comworkio/comwork-cloud-wiki/tutorials/faasd.md

 We do not want to replace the amazing job done by the OpenFaaS team.
 So if you want to really use Faasd in a production context, we strongly advise you to:

-* Get the ["Serverless for everyone else" book](https://openfaas.gumroad.com/l/serverless-for-everyone-else) from Alex Ellis (founder of OpenFaaS and Faasd) which explain everything you need to know for using the OpenFaaS CLI.
+* Get the ["Serverless for everyone else" book](https://openfaas.gumroad.com/l/serverless-for-everyone-else) from Alex Ellis (founder of OpenFaaS and Faasd) which explain everything you need to know for using the OpenFaaS CLI (`faas-cli`) and setting up a faasd server by yourself.
 It's not expensive and it's worth it, trust us!
 * Check the OpenFaaS CLI public documentation [here](https://docs.openfaas.com) which is also pretty great

 ![serverless_book](../img/serverless_book.png)